Last updated on January 11th, 2025 at 09:06 am

 7. Lack of Socialization

-Dogs that haven’t been properly socialized may become fearful or anxious in new situations or around unfamiliar people or animals.
+Dogs that haven’t been adequately socialized may become fearful or anxious in new situations or around unfamiliar people or animals.
 This anxiety can manifest as excessive barking as they try to cope with their discomfort and communicate their fear.

 Is Your Dog’s Barking Driving You Crazy?
 Here are 8 Helpful Tips to Manage Excessive Barking